LinkedEarth/PyleoTUPS/docs/contribution_guide.rst

 1. class: `Test{filename}{Class}{method}` with appropriate camel case convention
 2. function: `test_{method}_t{test_id}`

-(see e.g. `test_LiPD.py <https://github.com/LinkedEarth/PyTUPS/blob/main/PyTUPS/tests/test_LiPD.py>`_ for example)
+(see e.g. `test_Dataset.py <https://github.com/LinkedEarth/PyleoTUPS/blob/main/PyleoTUPS/tests/test_Dataset.py>`_ for example)

 Your test should be as minimal as possible; it is aimed to see if the function your wrote/updated works as advertised given a reasonably comprehensive list of possible arguments.
-As much as possible, please use the datasets shipped with PyTUPS to test your code and only introduce new datasets if absolutely necessary.
+As much as possible, please use the datasets shipped with PyleoTUPS to test your code and only introduce new datasets if absolutely necessary.
 In general, the simpler the test, the better, as it will run in less time and won’t get the GitHub gods angry with us.

 To run the test(s):

 0. Make sure the `pytest package <https://docs.pytest.org>`_ is installed on your system; run `pip install pytest` if not.
-1. In your terminal, switch to the “tests” subdirectory of your PyTUPS forked repository.
+1. In your terminal, switch to the “tests” subdirectory of your PyleoTUPS forked repository.
 If you wish to test a specific class/method inside a specified file, run `pytest {file_path}\::{TestClass}\::{test_method}`
 2. To run *all* tests in the specified file, run `pytest {file_path}`
 3. To perform all tests in all testing files inside the specified directory, execute `pytest {directory_path}`